Use ShareFile with Citrix Endpoint Management

 Your primary storage zones controller is now ready.

-Before you log in to Endpoint Management to create storage zone connectors: Complete the following configuration, if applicable:
+Before you log in to Citrix Endpoint Management to create storage zone connectors: Complete the following configuration, if applicable:

 To configure a storage zone for high availability, connect at least two storage zones controllers to it.
-To join a secondary storage zones controller to a zone, install storage zones controller on a second server.
+To join a secondary storage zones controller to a zone, install a storage zones controller on a second server.
 Then join that controller to the zone of the primary controller.

 Open a PowerShell window on the storage zones controller server that you want to join to the primary server.

 Join-Zone -Passphrase \<passphrase\> -PrimaryController \<HostnameOrIP>

 Join-Zone -Passphrase secret123 -PrimaryController 10.10.110.210